The 1980s home kitchen blender!

 My first Atari, Christmas 1981

-As noted above, there really was something special about growing up in an era when video games were not old hat, but something brand-new and on the cutting edge of the technology of that time.
+There really was something special about growing up in an era when video games were not old hat, but something brand-new and on the cutting edge of the technology of that time.

 I suppose I like my 21st-century iPhone and my MacBook as much as the next person, but they are tools for me, not objects of indulgence.
 I don’t think I’ve ever enjoyed anything quite as much as that first Atari console I received for Christmas in 1981.